-Treating your maid fairly, and with a strong routine and guidance from the offset, will create a positive working environment.
+Treating your maid fairly, and with a strong routine and guidance from the offset is important.
+It will create a positive working environment.

-It’s a time consuming process to recruit a maid, so now you have one – train them efficiently to get the best out of your maid for years to come.
+It’s a time-consuming process to recruit a maid.
+Now that you have one -make sure to train them efficiently.
+So that you will get the best out of your maid for years to come.

 So how to train a maid efficiently?